-Broomfield, CO (April 14, 2026) – A three-vehicle crash was reported Sunday, April 13, near the intersection of West 120th Avenue and Main Street in Broomfield.
+Broomfield, CO (April 14, 2026) – A three-vehicle crash was reported on Sunday, April 13, near the intersection of West 120th Avenue and Main Street in Broomfield.
 Emergency units responded to the scene, where two people were evaluated for minor injuries.

 All three vehicles remained upright after the collision.
 Damage to the vehicles was described as moderate.